 This 5 day camp is held during the first week of January each year at Cornerstone College, Mount Barker.

 Join a team of young adults who are passionate about seeing South Australian young people know Jesus in a way that changes their lives.
-You can volunteer on Senior Camp if you follow Jesus, are active in a Church community, are over 18 years of age, complete a volunteer application form (including a request for referee checks), clear a National Police Check, and complete Child Safe Environments training.
+You can volunteer on Senior Camp if you follow Jesus, are active in a Church community, are over 18 years of age, complete a volunteer application form (including a request for referee checks), clear a Working with Children Check, and complete Safe Environments training.
 Find out more about the process in our FAQ section.

-Please provide a current (within 2 years) Criminal History Check so it can be sighted and details recorded by a Camp Committee member.
+Please provide a Working with Children Check so it can be sighted and details recorded by a Camp Committee member.
 We recommend bringing it to the Leader’s training.

 Further details regarding training will be communicated upon registration.